Whitehorse Tertiary Business Skills Program

 Questions and Answers

-- Are there any pre-requisites to
+- Are there any pre-requisites to joining the program?

 The program is aimed at students at Deakin University Burwood Campus who are completing their second year of studies and beyond, as well as students who reside within the Whitehorse Municipality.
 Undergraduate students should be eligible to enrol in MIS390 Business Internship A (or MIS391) and postgraduate students should be eligible to complete MPI700 Postgraduate Internship.